defold/doc/docs/en/manuals/ios.md

 ![Signing iOS bundle](images/ios/sign_bundle.png)

 Select your code signing identity and browse for your mobile provisioning file.
+Select which architectures (32 bit, 64 bit and the iOS simulator) to bundle for as well as the variant (Debug or Release).
+You can optionally untick the `Sign application` checkbox to skip the signing process and then manually sign at a later stage.

-Press *Package* and you will then be prompted to specify where on your computer the bundle will be created.
+Press *Create Bundle* and you will then be prompted to specify where on your computer the bundle will be created.

 You specify what icon to use for the app, the launch screen image(s) and so forth on the *game.project* project settings file.